Clean Out Your Medicine Cabinets and Join Your Fellow Townies To Help Prevent Prescription Drug Misuse

 In addition to preventing overdose deaths, the Take Back Day initiative addresses the vital public safety and public health issue of prescription drug addiction.
-According to DrugFree.com, 90% of prescription drug addictions begin in the teenage years and Rhode Island has the startling statistic as leading the nation in teens abusing drugs.
+According to DrugFree.com, 90% of prescription drug addictions begin in the teenage years and Rhode Island has the startling statistic as leading the nation in teens misusing drugs.
 As many as 1 in 4 teens report taking a prescription drug that was not prescribed to them, with most obtaining them from their parents, friends or family member’s medicine cabinet.
-In addition, state health officials have seen an increase in teens misusing over-the-counter substances, like Tylenol, to attempt suicide.

 DEA and its partners will collect tablets, capsules, patches, and other solid forms of prescription drugs.
 Liquids (including intravenous solutions), syringes and other sharps, and illegal drugs will not be accepted.
 DEA will continue to accept vaping devices and cartridges at its drop off locations provided lithium batteries are removed.